panktishah99/LoveStoryingTest/README.md

 The application contains the below basic pages-
 1. Login - enter username and password credentials
+   user: Admin
+   password: 12345
-2. Dashboard - List of saved stories to read or delete
+3. Dashboard - List of saved stories to read or delete
-3. Create Story - User enters various parameters and prompt for AI to generate a story with images
+4. Create Story - User enters various parameters and prompt for AI to generate a story with images
-4. View Story - a scrollable page formatted with the generated story and images for a User friendly reading experience
+5. View Story - a scrollable page formatted with the generated story and images for a User friendly reading experience
-5. Questionnaire - an evaluation page to answer questions related to the story
+6. Questionnaire - an evaluation page to answer questions related to the story

 Try the prototype for our app on snack on a simulated phone or your own device: https://snack.expo.dev/@panktiii/github.com-panktishah99-lovestoryingtest